juliusmarkwei/access-portal/README.md

 ## Additions (top-ups)

 1. School IT Personnel's key created must be activated by admin.
-Admins are notified via email if a key is created.
+Admins are `notified` via `email` if a key is created.
-2. When status of a key changes, School IT Personnels are alerted via email by a custome mail template.
+2. When status of a key changes, School IT Personnels are `alerted` via `email` by a custome mail template.
+3. When creating a key, in addition to a `key-tag`, a user must input the `number of days` the key should be active which starts at the time of activation.

 The project was inspired by the need for a robust and efficient way to manage access keys for a multi-tenant school management platform.
 Every aspect of this project required extensive research and careful planning to ensure seamless integration and functionality.
 The activities involved in this project are as follows: